sensebox/docs/README.md

 3. Commit your changes (`git commit -m 'Add my feature'`)
 4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a Pull Request

-## 📄 License

-Feel free to use, modify, and distribute this project.
-See the [LICENSE](./LICENSE) file for more details.